OUR 2021 PRIORITIES

 Legislation to Address the Root Causes of the Supply Crisis

 Updating California’s Affordable Housing Cost Study.
 Production cost increases are often passed along to buyers in the form of higher home prices or can increase the amount of subsidy needed to build affordable housing units.
 REALTORS® and policy makers need to have a clear view on the costs associated with housing production for both affordable and market rate construction if we are going to solve the state’s housing supply crisis.
-This bill will require that the California Affordable Housing Cost Study, which was released in October 2014, be updated in order to better understand the cost difference between constructing affordable and market rate housing.
+AB 244 (Rubio) will require that the California Affordable Housing Cost Study, which was released in October 2014, be updated in order to better understand the cost difference between constructing affordable and market rate housing.

 Innovative Solutions that Will Build More Housing

 Re-Purposing Underutilized Commercial Properties for Residential Units.
 C.A.R. supports SB 6 (Caballero) to require a local government to ministerially approve housing development: (a) On lots zoned for office, retail or commercial use within a residential neighborhood; and, (b) By request of property owners seeking to convert an existing vacant commercial shopping center, located near a residential neighborhood, from a commercial use to a residential or mixed residential and commercial use.